Crash Bandicoot (character)

 Crash Bandicoot is the title character and main protagonist of the Crash Bandicoot franchise.
 Introduced in the 1996 video game Crash Bandicoot, Crash is a mutant eastern barred bandicoot who was genetically enhanced by the series' main antagonist Doctor Neo Cortex and soon escaped from Cortex's castle after a failed experiment in the "Cortex Vortex".
 Throughout the series, Crash acts as the opposition against Cortex and his schemes for world domination.
 While Crash has a number of offensive maneuvers at his disposal, his most distinctive technique is one in which he spins like a tornado at high speeds and knocks away almost anything that he strikes.

-Crash was created by Andy Gavin and Jason Rubin, and was originally designed by Charles Zembillas.
+Crash was created by Andy Gavin and Jason Rubin, and was originally designed by Charles Zembillas and Joe Pearson.
 Crash was intended to be a mascot character for Sony to use to compete against Nintendo's Mario and Sega's Sonic the Hedgehog.
 Before Crash was given his name (which stems from the visceral reaction to the character's destruction of boxes), he was referred to as "Willie the Wombat" for much of the duration of the first game's production.
 Crash has drawn comparisons to mascots such as Mario and Sonic the Hedgehog by reviewers.
 His animations have been praised, while his voice has faced criticism.
 He has been redesigned several times throughout many games, which have drawn mixed reactions.